 Strategy and partnerships

-At the heart of multiple international networks, Mines Paris – PSL enables its students and academic staff to develop a strong international dimension.
-The engineering school maintains a wide range of partnerships and is actively engaged within highly regarded global networks.
+At the heart of multiple networks, Mines Paris – PSL gives its students and faculty the opportunity to cultivate their international openness.
+The engineering school maintains numerous partnerships and shines within renowned networks.

-Through these alliances, it mobilizes expertise worldwide and offers students original, high-quality academic programs.
+Through its extensive partnerships, it leverages international expertise and offers its students innovative, high-quality programs.

 An international development strategy